pfultz2/Pythy/README.md

 template<class T0, class T1>
 auto min(T0 x, T1 x) RETURNS((*min_t<T0, T1>::f(x, y)))
 ```
 It appears that we are derefencing a null pointer.
 Remember in C++ when dereferencing a null pointer, undefined behavior occurs when there is an rvalue-to-lvalue conversion.
 However, since a non-capturing lambda closure is almost always implemented as an object with no members, undefined behavior never occurs, since it won't access any of its members.
 Its highly unlikely that a non-capturing lambda closure could be implemented another way since it must be convertible to a function pointer.
+But perhaps not?

 Requirements
 ------------